MrStahlfelge/gdx-gamesvcs/README.md

     <inherits name="de.golfgl.gdxgamesvcs.gdx_gamesvcs_gwt" />

 After including the dependencies and refreshing, you can use the `NoGameServiceClient` in your project.
-For using another Gameservice, add its dependencies according to its [wiki page](https://github.com/MrStahlfelge/gdx-gamesvcs/wiki)or implement your own client against `IGameServiceClient`.
+For using another Gameservice, add its dependencies according to its [wiki page](https://github.com/MrStahlfelge/gdx-gamesvcs/wiki) or implement your own client against `IGameServiceClient`.

 ### Building from source
 To build from source, clone or download this repository, then open it in Android Studio.
 Perform the following command to compile and upload the library in your local repository: